kengraf/HTB-crib-notes/README.md

 Basic notes to guide in class discussions

 *Paper*: Basic process using HTB's Paper with some normal dead ends as an example.
+RedPanda *INCOMPLETE*  normal dead ends as an example.
 *Secret*: Example pen test based on breaking authentication.